ocie/webDecoder/README.md

 Todo
 ---
+- [ ] extension not working on initial install
 - [X] basic instructions in popup
 - [X] evaluate matches in content-script
 - [X] close dialog when decoding a new item